-- 1. All required coursework materials have been submitted. - 2.
-Attendance of all required subject specific training courses. - 3.
-Competence in both written and spoken English. - 4.
-The aims of the research are realistic and focused. - 5.
-Evidence of wide reading and critical analysis. - 6.
-Appropriate methodology and research techniques are proposed. - 7.
-Limitations to the research are addressed. - 8.
-It is clear how the research will develop for a DPhil. - 9.
-There is a suitable timetable for the research. - 10.
-The candidate demonstrates the progression of an argument. - 11.
-The candidate shows a scholarly and rigorous approach to research issues. - 12.
-The research topic and treatment meet the Division's ethical standards. - 13.
-The written work and interview show that the candidate has a good overall knowledge and understanding of the subject. - 14.
-The University has adequate facilities (including supervision) to enable the research to progress. - 15.
-The student is capable of carrying out advanced research. - The proposed schedule of work can be completed within three or at most four years for the DPhil.
+1. All required coursework materials have been submitted.

+- 2. All required subject specific training courses have been attended. - 3.
+Student shows competence in both written and spoken English - 4.
+The aims of the research are realistic and focused - 5.
+Evidence given of wide reading and critical analysis - 6.
+Appropriate methodology and research techniques are proposed - 7.
+Limitations to the research are addressed - 8.
+It is clear how the research will develop - 9.
+There is a suitable timetable for the research - 10.
+The candidate demonstrates the progression of an argument - 11.
+The candidate shows a scholarly and rigorous approach to research issues - 12.
+The research topic and treatment meet the Division's ethical standards - 13.
+The written work and interview show that the candidate has a good overall knowledge and understanding of the subject - 14.
+The University has adequate facilities (including supervision) to enable the research to progress - 15.
+The student is capable of carrying out advanced research - 16.
+The proposed schedule of work can be completed within three or at most four years for the DPhil.